centarro/commerce-docs/docs/v1/user-guide/products.md

 **Attach Products**

 This is the Product Reference Field that is included on Commerce Kickstart's Product Display Content Type.
 Any content type that has this kind of field is able to connect products and display an "Add to Cart" button.
-This field will take the three products that we have updated with our new information and create an interactive drop down list of our color field options.
+This field will take the three products that we have updated with our new information and create an interactive drop-down list of our color field options.

 <ul class="screenshot_breadcrumbs">
   <li class="first">Administration</li>